sierranels007/sierranels007.github.io/_projects/05-stirling-engine/index.md

 ## Engineering Takeaways

 This project connected CAD, engineering documentation, fabrication, assembly, and testing into one complete workflow.
 Building the physical engine showed me that a successful mechanism depends on more than getting each individual component right.
-The interfaces between parts—alignment, fit, clearance, and motion—are what determine whether the complete system actually works.
+The interfaces between parts alignment, fit, clearance, and motion are what determine whether the complete system actually works.

 It also gave me practical experience troubleshooting a real mechanical assembly.
 Seeing the engine convert heat into continuous flywheel rotation made the relationship between thermal input and mechanical motion feel a lot less theoretical.